-The next logical step for the caller and his prospective buyer to take is for the buyer to sign a confidentiality/ non-disclosure agreement, pursuant to which the buyer will hold any information supplied to him by the seller in confidence, and pursuant to which the buyer will agree to return such confidential information regarding the business to the seller should discussions and negotiations break down.
+The seller should have the buyer sign a confidentiality/non-disclosure agreement, pursuant to which the buyer will hold any information supplied to him by the seller in confidence, and pursuant to which the buyer will agree to return such confidential information regarding the business to the seller should discussions and negotiations break down.

 2. Discovery / Sharing Information

-After the confidentiality/ non disclosure agreement is signed by both parties, the caller will be in a better position to share financial statements and or tax returns and or other relevant information and materials with the buyer.
+After the confidentiality/non disclosure agreement is signed by both parties, the seller will be in a better position to share financial statements and or tax returns and or other relevant information and materials with the buyer.